ubccr/hpc-toolset-tutorial/xdmod/README.md

     xdmod_url_warning_message_seconds_after_job_completion: 86400
 ```

+### Restart Web Server Process

+To see these changes, make sure to re-start your OnDemand web process.
+From the Help menu on the top right, select `Restart Web Server`

 ### Reviewing informational messages in the job composer

-If you completed the optional step 4 in the previous section, submit a job from job composer to demonstrate XDMoD integration with Job Composer:
+If you completed the optional step 4 in the previous section, login as the `sfoster` user and submit a job from job composer to demonstrate XDMoD integration with Job Composer:

 1. Jobs => Job Composer
 2. Templates